asm0dey/de-ds/index.md

 * Request sample from data engineering

 <!--
-What responsibilities will our data analyst have on our recommender project?
+What responsibilities will our BI analyst have on our recommender project?
 Well, they will work with business and data science to help understand if the retention and acquisition goals that we have are even feasible, based on past measures to improve these metrics.
 They'll also be able to find out the monetary impact of these improvements.

-Once we've decided to go ahead with the recommender project and set our realistic business goals, the data analyst will need to define the metrics for to measure business success, and how to derive these from the raw data (if they don't already exist).
+Once we've decided to go ahead with the recommender project and set our realistic business goals, the BI analyst will need to define the metrics for to measure business success, and how to derive these from the raw data (if they don't already exist).
 Again, depending on how hard it is to access the data, they may pull a sample themselves or request one from the data engineering team.
 -->

 ---